CopernicaMarketingSoftware/Documentation/Yothalot/php-race.md

         // @todo:   implement your process algorithm that
         //          uses value and returns a result

-        return result;
+        // if the result is zero the job will continue else the result
+        // will be returned by the job and the job will be stopped return result;
     }

     // @todo implement other methods
 }
 ```